- 1 shares

-That is, not determining at the start of your job search which companies and positions within them are a good mutual fit.
+That is, not determining at the start of your job search which companies and types of roles within them are a good mutual fit.

 Think about it.
 The purpose of a resume is to qualify you as a potential candidate – both in personal character and in skill sets – and to make people reading about you feel compelled to want to meet you and learn more.

 Recruiters and hiring decision makers assessing you through your resume (or LinkedIn profile, etc.) don’t have time to sift through irrelevant information.
-They need to quickly and clearly see your ROI value to their company.
+They need to quickly and clearly see your ROI to their company.
 The hiring process is costly to them.
 They want to avoid hiring people who won’t be right for them.

 How can you write about what makes you a good fit for a company, if you haven’t chosen target companies, don’t know what challenges they’re facing right now, and can’t align your qualifications with their pressing needs?

-And how can you define your executive brand if you don’t know your target audience?
+And how can you define your personal brand if you don’t know your target audience?
 You won’t be able to create brand messaging that will resonate with anyone.

 Your resume needs to speak to and market your promise of value to specific employers, so that they can picture you there, positively impacting the company.
-You may need to tweak your resume to customize it for each company.
+If necessary, tweak your resume to customize it for each company.

 - Research each company and your industry.

-- Look for well-written job descriptions they have posted for the kind of position you want, even if the geographical location isn’t right for you) that look like a good fit.
+- Look for well-written job descriptions they have posted for the kind of position you want, even if the geographical location isn’t right for you.
 They will be loaded with the relevant keywords that need to be in your resume, and will outline required qualifications and skill sets.